 Tax-exempt amount if you are diagnosed with a critical illness

-If you become seriously ill, the foundation of you and your family’s life is shaken.
+If you become seriously ill, the foundation of you and your family’s life is disrupted.
 The cover for certain critical illnesses will provide a tax-exempt amount which you can spend in any way you want.
-For example to pay any additional expenses in connection with your illness or to sweeten you and your family’s life through a difficult time.
+For example, you can pay any additional expenses in connection with your illness and make it easier for you and your family to get through a difficult time.

 - more financial security for you and your family

 - a lump sum if you become seriously ill - up to DKK 655,000.00 (2020)

 - full right of disposal as you decide how to spend the money

 - the possibility of taking out the insurance for your children